hyperledger/besu-docs/docs/private-networks/how-to/configure/contracts.md

 description: Pre-deploying contracts in the genesis file
 ---

-# Pre-deploying contracts in the genesis file
+# Pre-deploy contracts in the genesis file

 To pre-deploy contracts when starting Besu, specify the contract code in the [genesis file](../../../public-networks/concepts/genesis-file.md).